eBay/digital-signature-verification-ebay-api/README.md

 ## How to Test the Signature Mechanism

-eBay will soon provide testing capabilities on our Sandbox environment.
+eBay will soon provide testing capabilities on Sandbox environment.
 We will send out communication once that is available.
 In the meantime, we provide a Docker container with a web server that allows external developers to test their signature creation.
 This process is described in the following sections.

 ### Key Information